rmrk-team/evm-sample-contracts/contracts/MergedEquippable/README.md

 The `MergedEquippable` composite of RMRK legos uses both the [`Nestable`](../Nestable/README.md) and [`MultiAsset`](../MultiAsset/README.md) RMRK legos as well as the `Equippable` lego.
-In addition to these three RMRK legos, it also requires the `Base` RMRK lego.
-Let's first examine the `Base` RMRK lego and then the `Equippable` one.
+In addition to these three RMRK legos, it also requires the `Catalog` RMRK lego.
+Let's first examine the `Catalog` RMRK lego and then the `Equippable` one.

-#### Base
+#### Catalog

-A *Base* can be considered a catalogue of parts from which an NFT can be composed.
+A *Catalog* can be considered a catalogue of parts from which an NFT can be composed.
 Parts can be either of the slot type or fixed type.
 Slots are intended for equippables.

-**NOTE: Bases are used through assets.
-Assets can cherry pick from the list of parts within the base, they can also define the slots they are allowed to receive.**
+**NOTE: Catalogs are used through assets.
+Assets can cherry pick from the list of parts within the catalog, they can also define the slots they are allowed to receive.**

-Bases can be of different media types.
+Catalogs can be of different media types.

-The base's type indicates what the final output of an NFT will be when this asset is being rendered.
+The catalog's type indicates what the final output of an NFT will be when this asset is being rendered.
 Supported types are PNG, SVG, audio, video, even mixed.

 #### Equippable